 - 14.01 At the conclusion of the Semi-Final Awards Ceremony, the twelve (12) Finalist Bands will be announced in random order.
-From Semi-Finals, the twelve (12) highest-scoring Bands regardless of class advance to Saturday evening's Finals.
+From Semi-Finals, the twelve (12) highest-scoring Bands, regardless of class, advance to the Saturday evening Finals.
 If the National Class Champion from any of the four classes does not advance to the Finals, they will be invited to perform in exhibition at the opening or closing of the Finals competition.
 Performance time will be determined by the Contest Director and BOA Staff.
 The top 6 scoring Bands from Semi-Finals will be assigned the last 6 Performance times in numerical order according to the Finals pre-draw that took place at Band Check-In.
 The next 6 will be assigned the first 6 Performance times in numerical order according to the Finals pre-draw that took place at Band Check-In.
-In the event of a 12th place tie, the draw will be adjusted to top 6, second 7 (or similar, according to the number of finalists). - 14.02 The Director or an assigned representative's attendance is required at the Finalist Directors' Meeting.
-Drum Majors and Guard Captains are encouraged to accompany the Directors or representatives to the meeting.
-The meeting will immediately follow the announcement of Finalist Bands on Saturday afternoon (approximately fifteen (15) minutes after the completion of Semi-Finals).
-The Performance order (as determined by the pre-draw done at Band Check-In), details about Finale and changes or questions will be announced and handled at this time. - 14.03 The Finals Awards Ceremony will open with the traditional Olympic style retreat with the twelve (12) Finalist Bands, along with any non-finalist Class Champion Bands.
+In the event of a 12th place tie, the process will be adjusted to top 6, second 7 (or similar, according to the number of finalists). - 14.02 The Director or an assigned representative's attendance is required at the Finalist Directors' Meeting.
+Drum Majors are encouraged to accompany the Directors or representatives to the meeting.
+The meeting will immediately follow the announcement of Finalist Bands on Saturday afternoon.
+The Performance order (as determined by the pre-draw done at Band Check-In), details about Finale and procedural changes and/or questions will be discussed and handled at this time. - 14.03 The Finals Awards Ceremony will open with the traditional Olympic style retreat with the twelve (12) Finalist Bands, along with any non-finalist Class Champion Bands.
 Finalist Students will receive National Finalist medallions.
 Class Champions Students (named during the Semi-Finals Award Ceremony) will receive National Champion medallions.
-Awards will be presented for first through twelfth place, as well as the Grand National traveling trophy and Highest Achievement Awards for Finals.
-Should the National Champion be a non-Class Champion, National Champion medallions will also be received.
+Awards will be presented for twelfth through first place, as well as Highest Achievement Awards for Finals, and the Grand National traveling trophy.
+Should the National Champion be a non-Class Champion, National Champion medallions will also be presented.